Laserfiche/lf-sample-OAuth-SPA-angular-npm/AnswerResponseUpdate.md

  * There is also a hidden `<lf-login>` component on the main SPA page when signing in via popup.
 This is because once you login in the popup, the `<lf-login>` in the SPA will also change state to `LoggedIn` and have access to the accessToken.
 We use that state to hide/show the rest of the page.
  * We do not currently have an `initLogoutFlowAsync`, but used a workaround by calling the `.click()` event of the button on the `<lf-login>` component in `login.html` when the page is launched, so the user doesn't have to click a second button.
 We are looking at implementing the `initLogoutFlowAsync` function so that we do not have to use this workaround.

  * Note: `config.ts` now also has a `REDIRECT_URI_POPUP` field in order to login from within the popup.
 Check for comments in this file for instructions on structure of this link.
-Note that running `npm run build` and other analogous commands will run a script to copy this file into the `/dist` folder for the `index.html` to have access to.
+Note that running `npm run build` and other analogous commands will run a script to copy this file with a `.js` extension into the `/dist` folder for the `index.html` to have access to.
       * If you are using the direct redirect, you only need to register the REDIRECT_URI in devconsole
 	  * if you are using the popup login, you need to register the REDIRECT_URI_POPUP in devconsole